tsimnujhawj/hcclibrary/README.md

 - MySQL
 - React

+## Development Notes
+I have some major considerations before proceeding further with the project:
+- dump the data into a noSQL (MongoDB)
+- build the API design with the GraphQL architect as opposed to REST

 ## About Me
 My name is Tsimnuj Hawj.
 I am a full-stack web developer with education from the University of Minnesota's Coding Bootcamp.
 I am also a current staff at the Hmong Cultural Center.
 This is a project initiated by myself to build a web database of the collection we have to better manage and oversee the extensive archive that the center has accrued over the years.